-- Click the entry in the list of requests in the Requests tab of the View Person form. - Click the entry in the list of requests in the Device Requests tab of the View Device form. - View the screen that appears automatically after you have requested a device. - 2.
+- Click the entry in the list of requests in the Requests tab of the View Person form. - Click the entry in the list of requests in the Device Requests tab of the View Device form. - View the screen that appears automatically after you have requested a device, assuming that the request does not need to be approved by another operator first. - 2.
 Click the Send Auth Code option in the button bar at the bottom of the screen.